litestar-org/dtos/docs/index.rst

     under active development, and its API is subject to change.
 We encourage developers to experiment with ``dtos`` and provide feedback, but we recommend against using it in production environments until a stable release is available.

+    Please see :doc:`releases` for more information on the stability policy.

 Introduction
 ============